saeedahmed12/TestingGit/readme.md

 -in command palette in Atom, type 'git clone'
 -enter the respository's url
 -enter local folder path
+-folder on local drive where repo is cloned to must be empty to start -the first file that is in the repo should be created remotely and this is automatically pulled when the remote repo is cloned
+-after that other files can be pushed

 2. 'Toggle Git Tab'